ncsuSEAL/sealWebsite/content/poster/poster_gallery.md

 weight: 1

 title: Lab poster examples
-subtitle: Please click on a poster to see a caption showing at which event the poster was presented.
+subtitle: Please click on a poster to see details about the event at which the poster was presented.

 design:
   columns: '1'